nileshpatra/nileshpatra.github.io/content/posts/2023-year-review.md

 ]
 +++

 This article offers a wide overview of how the year went, what I did and how I felt overall about it.
-Starting with things that matter most.
+Starting with things that matter the most.

 ## Debian

 ### Technical Contributions

 Debian has been a big part of my life ever since 2019.
 I tried to make as much time as possible for Debian this year as well, mostly in form of contributions.
-I did a few new packages for [gomuks](https://tracker.debian.org/pkg/gomuks) being an interesting one and also took over the maintenance of [kitty](https://tracker.debian.org/pkg/kitty).
+I did a few new packages of which [gomuks](https://tracker.debian.org/pkg/gomuks) is an interesting one and also took over the maintenance of [kitty](https://tracker.debian.org/pkg/kitty).
-Along with this, I sponsored a bunch of packages, reviewed MRs and pushed commits to [lintian](https://tracker.debian.org/pkg/lintian) and did some mentoring.
+Along with this, I sponsored a bunch of packages, reviewed MRs on [lintian](https://tracker.debian.org/pkg/lintian), pushed commits and did some mentoring.

 Comparing the salsa activity graph of past years, my activity, very clearly dwindled a bit.